Camp Procedures & Policies

 Curfews for tzevet are established to ensure proper supervision of all hanichim and to ensure that tzevet are aware, alert and properly responsive to the needs of all hanichim.

 The curfew for all tzevet (whether you live in tzrif or in staff housing) is 12 AM (although this may vary over the course of the summer).
 All tzevet must be back in their own tzrif or room by 12 AM, not just in camp.

 LEAVING CAMP PREMISES

-Leaving camp at any other time (including evenings or other off-time) is not permitted without the express permission of your supervisor.
+Leaving camp at any other time (including evenings or other off-time) is not permitted without the express permission of a senior staff-member.
 This applies to all tzevet, whether or not you like in a tzrif.
 Non-tzrif tzevet (non-bunk staff) should talk to their Rosh Anaf if they need permission to leave camp.

 THE BOUNDARIES OF CAMP

 “Leaving Camp” (as mentioned in the previous section, “Leaving Camp Premises”) means going beyond the basic boundaries of the campgrounds: Tzad Aleph, Tzad Bet and Machaneh Gimel.

 To be more specific: hanichim and tzevet may not ever go beyond the Eruv that surrounds camp, the train tracks, or K’far Nivonim without the express permission of their Rosh Edah or another senior staff-member.